-Where service has been discontinued as set forth in these rules, the Cooperative shall restore such service within twelve (12) hours after elimination by Customer of the cause for discontinuance, unless extenuating circumstances prevent restoration.
-Extenuating circumstance includes the restoration of service outages or the requirement that the Customer or someone designated by the Customer to be present at the premises at the time of restoration.
+Where service has been discontinued as set forth in these rules, the Cooperative shall restore such service within twelve (12) hours after elimination by the Member of the cause for discontinuance, unless extenuating circumstances prevent restoration.
+Extenuating circumstances includes, but are not limited to, the restoration of service outages or the requirement that the Member or someone designated by the Member to be present at the premises at the time of restoration.